Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 A BDD is a directed acyclic graph representing a Boolean function.

 #definition(name: "Binary Decision Diagram")[
-  A BDD is a rooted, directed acyclic graph where:
+  A BDD is a rooted, directed acyclic graph representing a Boolean function, with the following properties:
-  - Each internal node is labeled with a boolean variable
+  - Each non-terminal node is labeled with a Boolean variable
-  - Each internal node has two outgoing edges: low (dashed, for variable=0) and high (solid, for variable=1)
+  - Each non-terminal node has exactly two outgoing edges: *low* (dashed, for variable=0) and *high* (solid, for variable=1)
-  - There are two terminal nodes: 0 (false) and 1 (true)
+  - There are exactly two terminal nodes: *0* (false) and *1* (true)
-  - All paths from root to terminals respect a fixed variable ordering ]
+  - All paths from root to terminals follow a fixed variable ordering (no variable appears twice on any path) ]

 #example(name: "BDD for XOR")[